All Episodes

 The virus cannot then use that person to go anywhere else.

-You cannot use a vaccinated person as a host to go get more people.
+It cannot use a vaccinated person as a host to go get more people.

 Wrong again.

-Anyway, John uh Solomon, editor-in-chief, just the news.com actually went through a spat with Twitter, had to appeal their decision, which was to suspend him on Twitter, and they've limp since lifted the suspension.
+Anyway, John Solomon, editor-in-chief, JustTheNews.com, actually went through a spat with Twitter, had to appeal their decision, which was to suspend him on Twitter.

-Uh John Solomon joins us now.
+John Solomon joins us now.

-Uh first, you didn't what was it that they felt that they didn't want because the first thing they did was put up a disclaimer, don't trust this information.
+Because the first thing they did was put up a disclaimer, don't trust this information.

 Yeah, so listen, this wasn't a controversial story at all.

-Until they use a new one.
+Make sense, right, until they use a new one.

 There's very little difference in the chemical makeup of the vaccines.

-In fact, Pfizer says that it's indistinguishable.
+In fact, Pfizer says it's indistinguishable.

 But there are different legal distinctions.

-Nothing in the story was inaccurate, wasn't even controversial, and Twitter flagged it.
+Nothing in the story was inaccurate.

 We appealed.

-We said, listen, the story's right, but not only that, Pfizer's not objecting to it, and we interviewed ten immunologists, ten experts, and said, is there anything inaccurate in this story dangerous to the public health?
+And we interviewed 10 immunologists, 10 experts, and said, is there anything inaccurate in this story dangerous to the public health?

 Every one of them said no.

-And Twitter came back in uh about a day and said, We made an error, we should never have suspended you, we should never have blocked the story.
+And Twitter came back in about a day and said, we made an error.

-And they reversed uh their entire decision.
+And they reversed their entire decision.

 Exactly.

-Um I want to ask you about two other issues.
+I want to ask you about two other issues.

-One, I want to get an update on the what's going on, this revelation inside a court filing this month as it relates to John Durham.
+One, I want to get an update on what's going on, this revelation inside a court filing this month as it relates to John Durham.

 Yeah, an extraordinary filing.